michaelremley/Red-Cube-Platformer/README.md

 ### Michael Remley & Skye Ozga

 ## Getting Started
-Requires pygame module
+Requires pygame module, which you can install with "pip install pygame"
 1. Run platformer.py to start
-1. Press q or p to quit
+1. Press q or p while playing to quit

 ## Usage/controls
 Up/w/space to JUMP